joedolson/wp-to-twitter/src/readme.txt

 = 5.1.0 =

 * Bug fix: 400 error returned by BlueSky if no URL resolved in external URI.
+* Bug fix: Return notices for each service in AJAX post rather than just the last one.
+* Bug fix: Don't prevent re-saving keys if credentials are masked.
 * Change: Make $post_this status non-persistent, so the "Don't Post/Post" value is not retained permanently.
 * Change: Update post status classification to account for previous post object values.
+* Change: Implement post locking as primary duplicate prevention mechanism.
 * Update GuzzleHTTP.
 * Add debugging routes to catch connection data.
 * Verify post types are an array before evaluating.